amidukr/cpp-bridge-v5/README.md

 ## Scoring

-Scoing on presented vide samples are provided in 3 categories:
+Scoing on presented video samples are provided in 3 categories:
 - Aesthetics - general impression if the simulation looks natural and smooth.
 - Acuracy - combination of Firmness and Friction, technical evaluation if modeling fits to the goals.
   - Firmness - less deformation is better.
 Object that will keep original size of connection will get extra score.